-Pursuant to the omnibus agreement, we also have a right of first offer from GasLog to purchase any other LNG carriers with cargo capacities greater than 75,000 cbm engaged in ongoing LNG transportation under charters of five full years or more that GasLog owns or acquires (the "Five Year Vessels") either at their acquisition cost plus a certain break up costs (in the case of a newly acquired Five Year Vessel) or at their fair market value (in the case of a previously owned vessel that becomes a Five Year Vessel).
-Generally, we must exercise this right of first offer within 30 days following the notice from GasLog that the vessel has been acquired or has become a Five Year Vessel.
-The three newbuildings to be chartered beginning in 2018 under the agreement signed with Methane Services on April 21, 2015, as well as the additional six newbuildings which may be chartered at Methane Services' election, will each qualify as a Five Year Vessel upon commencement of its charter, and GasLog will be required to offer to us an opportunity to purchase each vessel at fair market value within 30 days of the commencement of its charter.
-Following completion of the acquisition by GasLog of the Methane Becki Anne and the Methane Julia Louise from a subsidiary of BG Group, GasLog has granted us the option, exercisable at any time within 36 months after March 31, 2015, the date that GasLog completed the acquisition to purchase both of the aforementioned vessels at their fair market value, as determined under the omnibus agreement under the same terms that apply to the 10 other vessels over which we hold options granted by GasLog.
+Pursuant to the omnibus agreement, we also have a right of first offer from GasLog to purchase any other LNG carriers with cargo capacities greater than 75,000 cbm engaged in ongoing LNG transportation under charters of five full years or more that GasLog owns or acquires (the "Five-Year Vessels") either at their acquisition cost plus certain break up costs (in the case of a newly acquired Five-Year Vessel) or at their fair market value (in the case of a previously owned vessel that becomes a Five-Year Vessel).
+Generally, we must exercise this right of first offer within 30 days following the notice from GasLog that the vessel has been acquired or has become a Five- Year Vessel.
+The five newbuildings that will be chartered to Shell, Total and Centrica in 2018 and 2019 will each qualify as a Five-Year Vessel upon commencement of each respective charter, and GasLog will be required to offer to us an opportunity to purchase each vessel at fair market value within 30 days of the commencement of its charter.
+Following completion of the acquisition by GasLog of the Methane Becki Anne and the Methane Julia Louise from a subsidiary of BG Group, GasLog granted us the option, exercisable at any time within 36 months after March 31, 2015-the date that GasLog completed the acquisition to purchase both of the aforementioned vessels at their fair market value as determined under the omnibus agreement-under the same terms that apply to the three other vessels over which we hold options granted by GasLog.
 This agreement supersedes the provision under the omnibus agreement that would otherwise have required GasLog to offer us, within 30 days of the completion of the vessels acquisition, an opportunity to purchase such vessels at the acquisition price paid plus certain administrative costs, and would have allowed us 30 days to respond to such offer.

-The options, with the addition of three future firm charters agreed with Methane Services as of April 21, 2015, brings the current pipeline of vessels that we have, or may have, the right to acquire from GasLog to 15 LNG carriers.
+The options, with the addition of the five future firm charters agreed with Shell, Total and Centrica, brings the current pipeline of vessels that we have, or may have, the right to acquire from GasLog to 10 LNG carriers.
 We believe that such options and acquisition rights provide us with significant built-in growth opportunities.
 We may also acquire vessels from shipyards or other owners.

 We operate all of our vessels under long-term charters with fixed-fee contracts that generate predictable cash flows.
 We intend to grow our fleet through further acquisitions of LNG carriers from GasLog and third parties.
 However, we cannot assure you that we will make any particular acquisition or that as a consequence we will successfully grow our per unit distributions.
-Among other things, our ability to acquire additional LNG carriers will be dependent upon our ability to raise additional equity and debt financing.
+Among other things, our ability to acquire additional LNG carriers will be dependent upon our ability to raise additional financing.